Elijahdg/Elijahdg/README.md

 # Elijah Gervais

-I'm a Master of Science in Computer Science student at Stevens Institute of Technology with a strong foundation in research and data analysis, backed by a Bachelor of Arts in Economics from Montclair State University.
-I enjoy leveraging technology to solve real-world problems and continually learning new skills.
+I'm a Master of Science in Computer Science student at Stevens Institute of Technology with a foundation in research, algorithm design,data analysis.
+I attended Montclair State University for my undergraduate degree and graduate with a Bachelor of Arts in Economics.

 #### Tech Stack ->
 **Languages** -